Legal Homepage Redesign — Figma-to-Elementor Pro, White-Label for a US Marketing Agency

 The rationale was straightforward.
 Law firms are unusually sensitive to live-site changes — unintentional shifts to claims, case-result framing, or legal disclaimers can create compliance and reputational risk that a dental practice does not face.
 The agency wanted the design built in parallel to the live site, reviewed internally, and then reviewed again by the agency principal before any live cutover.

 The ask was concise: match the Figma in Elementor Pro; ship a draft; accept a post-review round for any final comments from the agency principal; launch the page only after her sign-off.
-Remain outside the end-client-facing loop throughout.
+The law firm spoke only to the agency; we never appeared on a call or an email with them.

 Risk Context.
 On a legal-industry homepage, the stakes per pixel are unusually high.
 Every claim on screen — case-result framing, jurisdiction language, attorney-advertising disclaimers — carries compliance weight.
 The redesign was never pushed live until the agency principal had reviewed and signed off; at every moment during the build, the live homepage was either the unchanged original or the fully-reviewed new version, never a half-finished hybrid.
 Draft-first delivery is not a process nicety on this engagement type — it is the contract-relevant gate that protects the agency from a live-site incident on a retained legal client.